What is Matched Betting?

-Yes it 100% works.
-There are hundreds of articles on matched betting, as well as products like Profit Accumulator and Odds Monkey, all being used by people who are matched betting right now to make risk-free profit.
-Matched betting has been around for a long time, but only recently has it attracted a surge of new betters, many of which have no sports or gambling knowledge, and are being instructed by guides or products which explain the process and it’s techniques.
+Yes, it 100% works.
+There are hundreds of articles on matched betting, as well as products like Profit Accumulator and Matched Bets, all being used by people who are matched betting right now to make a risk-free profit.
+Matched betting has been around for a long time, but only recently has it attracted a surge of new betters, many of which have no sports or gambling knowledge, and are being instructed by guides or products which explain the process and its techniques.

 How Much Can You Make Matched Betting?

 There are two main groups of offers.
 Sign-up offers are given to you when you sign up and deposit to a bookie.
 These are high-value one off’s, and if you completed every single one of these for every bookie (and there are about 30+!) then you could make upwards of £2000.
 Some firms like Bet365 offer massive bonuses, for example, they double your initial deposit in free-bets up to £200.
 If you deposit £200, you get £200 in free bets that can be extracted as profit!

 Once these one-offs are used up, the second type of offers matched betters use to make money is reload offers.
 These are incentives given by bookies to keep you betting.
 These vary quite a bit; extra place bonuses for horse racing, money back if your accumulator loses, money back if a game finishes a nil-nil draw, etc. These offers can be extracted as real cash using the same methods.
 It is a bit more tricky to get your head around reload offers, but by the time most people work through the sign-up offers they’re most of the way there.